Unity-Technologies/com.unity.mobile.notifications/com.unity.mobile.notifications/Documentation~/com.unity.mobile.notifications.md

 # Unity Mobile Notifications Package

-The runtime API is split into two parts `AndroidNotificationCenter` and `iOSNotificationCenter` which can be used to schedule and manage notifications for their respective platforms(see appropriate sections for code samples).
-A sample Project which implements a high level wrapper that allows sending notifications to both Android and iOS with the same API is available on our [GitHub page](https://github.com/Unity-Technologies/NotificationsSamples).
+The runtime API is split into two parts: `AndroidNotificationCenter` and `iOSNotificationCenter`.
+These can be used to schedule and manage notifications for their respective platforms.
+You can download a sample Project which implements a high-level wrapper that you can use to send notifications to both Android and iOS with the same API from our [GitHub page](https://github.com/Unity-Technologies/NotificationsSamples), or see the code samples below.

-**Supported features:**
+This package supports the following features:

-- Schedule local repeatable or one-time notifications.
+*   Schedule local one-time or repeatable notifications.
-- Cancel scheduled or already displayed notifications.
+*   Cancel already displayed and upcoming (scheduled) notifications.
-- Android:
+*   Android:
-  - Create and modify notification channels (categories) on Android Oreo and above.
+    *   Create and modify notification channels (categories) on Android Oreo and above.
-  - Notifications can be preserved on device restart
+    *   Preserve notifications when the device restarts.
-  - Set custom notification icons.
+    *   Set custom notification icons.
-- iOS:
+*   iOS:
-  - Use the Apple Push Notification Service  (APNs) to receive remote notifications.
+    *   Use the Apple Push Notification Service (APNs) to receive remote notifications.
-  - Modify remote notification content if notifications are received while the app is running.
+    *   Modify remote notification content if the device receives notifications from other apps while your app is running.
-  - Group notifications into threads (only  supported on iOS 12+)
+    *   Group notifications into threads (only supported on iOS 12+).

 **Requirements:**

-- Supports Android 4.1 (API 16)/iOS 10 or above.
+*   Supports Android 4.1 (API 16) and iOS 10 or above.
-- Compatible with Unity 2018.3 or above.
+*   Compatible with Unity 2018.3 or above.
-&nbsp;

 ## Android

-&nbsp;

-**Create a notification channel:**
+**Create a notification channel**

-Every local notification must belong to a notification channel, notification channels are only supported by the Android on Oreo (8.0) and above.
-When using the packages on older versions the channel behavior is emulated.
-Therefore settings which were set individually for each notification before 8.0 (such as priority  (`Importance`)) should be still set on the channel even for version prior to 8.0.
+Every local notification must belong to a notification channel.
+Notification channels are only supported on Android 8.0 Oreo and above.
+On older Android versions, this package emulates notification channel behavior.
+Settings such as priority (`Importance`) set for notification channels apply to individual notifications even on Android versions prior to 8.0.

 ```
 var c = new AndroidNotificationChannel()